!-- Facebook Pixel Code -->

-The Kanvar Yatra takes place during the auspicious Hindu month of ‘Shravan’, also known as Shravan Maas that is usually the period from July to August.
-Kanvar Yatra is the annual auspicious pilgrimage of the devotees of Lord Shiva, during which the “bearer” called ‘Kanvaria’ visits Hindu pilgrimage places like Gangotri and Gaumukh in Uttarakhand and Haridwar, and Sultanganj in Bihar, to fetch water or “Gangajal” from the River Ganga or the Holy Ganges and then offer the jal in Lord Shiva temples.
+The Kanwar Yatra takes place during the auspicious Hindu month of ‘Shravan’, also known as Shravan Maas, that is usually the period from July to August.
+Kanwar Yatra is the annual auspicious pilgrimage of the devotees of Lord Shiva, during which the “bearer” called ‘Kanvaria’ visits Hindu pilgrimage places like Gangotri and Gaumukh in Uttarakhand and Haridwar, and Sultanganj in Bihar, to fetch water or “Gangajal” from the River Ganga or the Holy Ganges and then offer the jal in Lord Shiva temples.

-During the Kanvar Yatra, the Kanwariyas carry ‘Kanvar’ or the small bamboo pole on which two earthen pots are hung on either end for carrying the Gangajal on both their shoulders to offer to Lord Shiva.
-During the Kanvar Yatra journey, the Kanvarias get the earthen pots filled with holy water for pouring on Lord Shiva’s temple by balancing them on their shoulders.
+During this Yatra, the Kanwariyas carry ‘Kanvar’ or the small bamboo pole on which two earthen pots are hung on either end for carrying the Gangajal on both their shoulders to offer to Lord Shiva.
+During this holiest journey, the Kanvarias get the earthen pots filled with holy water for pouring on Lord Shiva’s temple by balancing them on their shoulders.

 Yatra goes on for a month in which the devotees wear

 saffron clothes and walk barefoot and collect the holy water from pilgrim

 kanwariyas then return to their towns after completing the Yatra, and do the ‘abhishekam’ of the Lord Shiva lingam at the local Shiva temple, as an act of thanks

 for all the blessings in their life.

 You may like: Shravan maas shiva mantras